 In assessing performance against these goals, the Compensation Committee reviewed each goal and determined whether or not it was achieved.
 The Compensation Committee then referred to the relative importance of the goals, based on the previously established weightings of each goal.
-The Compensation Committee also considered additional key corporate achievements that were not represented in the 2022 corporate goals, including successful completion of strategic and financing transactions.
-In light of the Company's achievements during the year, the Compensation Committee determined an overall percentage of achievement for all goals combined, which resulted in 93% achievement for fiscal year 2022.
+The Compensation Committee also considered additional key corporate achievements that were not represented in the 2023 corporate goals, including the successful analyst day hosted by the Company in October 2023, completion of a financing transaction and successful execution of a complex clinical pipeline which involved foregoing achievement on some corporate goals to prioritize the Company's key clinical programs.
+For all goals combined, including additional achievements by the Company not previously defined, the Compensation Committee determined an overall 94% achievement for fiscal year 2023.

-In February 2022, in addition to assessing the foregoing corporate goals, the Compensation Committee (after consultation with our Chief Executive Officer) assessed the individual accomplishments of our named executive officers for purposes of determining the individual component of their annual bonus, other than our Chief Executive Officer whose annual bonus is based solely on the corporate goals described above.
-Key individual achievements for these named executive officers, other than Ms. Dier who resigned from her role in November 2022, are summarized below.
+In February 2024, in addition to assessing the foregoing corporate goals, the Compensation Committee (after consultation with our Chief Executive Officer) assessed the individual accomplishments of our named executive officers (other than Mr. Horn) for purposes of determining the individual component of their annual bonus, other than our Chief Executive Officer whose annual bonus is based solely on the corporate goals described above.
+Key individual achievements for these named executive officers are summarized below.